 Connect with Putty ¶

-When you follow the steps in my VPS tutorial, you do this at the beginning, when we have to log in with the root user and password.
+When following the steps in my VPS tutorial, you'll do this at the beginning, when logging in with the root user and password.
 Start putty.exe

-Putty asks for the password and opens the connection.
+Putty will ask for the password and then open the connection.

-From here on, you follow the configuration steps in my previous post.
+From here, continue with the configuration steps in my previous post.

-When you have to log in with the unprivileged user manager
+When you need to log in with the unprivileged user manager

 , enter the username in the following dialog.

-You can save the settings by entering a session name and a click on Save.
-To load and open a stored configuration, double click on the session name or select the entry and click Load.
+You can save these settings by entering a session name and clicking Save.
+To load and open a stored configuration, double-click the session name or select the entry and click Load.

 Generate Keys ¶

-When you want to generate keys for the public/key authentication, start puttygen.exe
+To generate keys for public/private key authentication, start puttygen.exe

 , select the parameter ED25519, and click Generate.
-You have to move the mouse a bit, during the key generation, to create some random data.
+You'll need to move the mouse a bit during key generation to create some random data.

-Enter a Key comment and Key passphrase to protect the private key.
+Enter a Key comment and a Key passphrase to protect the private key.

 Copy the public key into the clipboard.